smLocal/project2/README.md

 * CSS3
 * Conrad

+##Installation
+* Cd to app.
+* Install ruby gem 'bootstrap' and it's sprockets.
+Go to the docks.
+* Bundle.
+* Heroku open.

 ##Different for next time:
 * I would make sure my models were done correctly on the day I created them.
-* That means double checking my ERDs are done correctly
+* That means double checking my ERDs are done correctly, too.
 * Would like experience with bootstrap resizing so that app col resize smoother.
 * Tested turbolinks issue that may be going on with search function of category.
+*